jchartrand/CWRC-Git/README.md

 ### Overview

-NPM package for creating and updating CWRC XML documents in GitHub through the GitHub API.
+NPM package for searching GitHub, and for creating and updating CWRC XML documents in GitHub, all through the GitHub API.
 Used by the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), whose web API is in turn used by the [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter).

 ### Demo

-The [CWRC GitHub Sandbox](http://208.75.74.217/editor_github.html) uses the NPM package published from this repository along with the code in [CWRC-Writer](https://github.com/cwrc/CWRC-Writer), [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), and [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GitServer).
+The [CWRC GitHub Sandbox](http://208.75.74.217) is a running instance of [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter), which used the NPM package published from this repository along with the code in [CWRC-WriterBase](https://github.com/cwrc/CWRC-WriterBase), [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), [CWRC-GitDelegator](https://github.com/cwrc/CWRC-GitServer), and [CWRC-GitServerClient](https://github.com/cwrc/CWRC-GitServerClient).
 The same code is easily (for someone with modest development experience) installed on any server to run your own instance.
+If you are looking to put together your own CWRC-Writer, [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter) is probably a good place to start.

 ### Installation